Naturally Disinfect Your Room with These 8 Tips

 When you fill your nightstand with a lot of different objects, it’s harder to remove dust and filth that accumulate day after day.

 You can use it to hold a small lamp, a clock, some cream and even a book.
-But if you fill it will other things, it will take longer to keep it clean.
+However, if you fill it will other things, it will be harder to keep it clean.

-4. Do some sort of general cleaning every day
+4. Do a bit of general cleaning every day

-If, out of lack of time, it’s impossible to clean every area of your room every day, then you can dedicate a few minutes a day to do a general cleaning.
+If, because of lack of time, it’s impossible to clean every area of your room every day, then you can dedicate a few minutes a day to do a general cleaning.

 5. Disinfect your mattress

 Your mattress is one of the most abandoned things in your room.
-But you need to clean it at least once a month so that it doesn’t become a habitat for microorganisms.
+However, you need to clean it at least once a month so that it doesn’t become a habitat for microorganisms.

 For this, you can make your own homemade cleaning product made with baking soda and tea tree oil to naturally disinfect.